jnutterdev/color-palette-generator/README.md

 1) Have a "Randomize Colors" button
 2) Show 5 colors on the screen
 3) Each color should have a hex code and a "LOCK/UNLOCK" button
-4) Clicking the "Randomize Colors" buton should only randomize the colors of the unlocked sections
+4) Clicking the "Randomize Colors" button should only randomize the colors of the unlocked sections

 index.html includes Bootstrap v4 for your convenience.
 If you want an example of how to design your HTML, check out https://codepen.io/anon/pen/LqXPbB?editors=1000